desec-io/desec-stack/docs/auth/tokens.rst

     curl -X GET https://desec.io/api/v1/auth/tokens/ \
         --header "Authorization: Token mu4W4MHuSc0HyrGD1h/dnKuZBond"

-The server will respond with a list of token objects, each containing a timestamp when the token was created (note the ``Z`` indicating the UTC timezone) and a UUID to identify that token.
-Furthermore, each token can carry a name that is of no operational relevance to the API (it is meant for user reference only).
-Certain API operations (such as login) will automatically populate the ``name`` field with values such as "login" or "dyndns".
+The server will respond with a list of token objects, each containing timestamps of when the token was created and last used (or ``null``; note the ``Z`` indicating UTC timezone), and a UUID to identify that token.
+Furthermore, each token can carry a name that has no operational meaning (it is meant for user reference only).
+Certain API operations will automatically populate the ``name`` field with suitable values such as "login" or "dyndns".

 ::